clarsbyte/cheetahjaguarclassifier/README.md

 ### First Model
 The first model implements a CNN (Convolutional Neural Network).
 It is best described with the following picture.   ![](https://mriquestions.com/uploads/3/4/5/7/34572113/screenshot-2024-09-04-at-3-35-24-pm_orig.png)
 In short, convolution and maxpooling serve as a way to filter the distinguishing features of the picture in matrix form.
-Subsequently, the flatten layer converts the matrix to a list of numbers as the hidden layer accepts lists rather than matrices.
+Subsequently, the flatten layer converts the matrix to a list of numbers as the hidden layer accepts an array of numbers rather than matrices.
 After processing the data through the hidden layer, the numbers will go through a sigmoid function to classify the image: in this case, an output below 0.5 is a cheetah, and an output above 0.5 is a jaguar.

 ### Second Model